nunobrum/PyLTSpice/README.md

 ![Sallen-Key Amplifier with WCA](./doc/modules/sallenkey_wc.png "Sallen-Key Amplifier with WCA")

 The following updates were made to the circuit:

-- The value of each component was replaced by a function that generates a nominal, minimum and maximum value depending on the run parameter and is assigned a unique index number.
+* The value of each component was replaced by a function that generates a nominal, minimum and maximum value depending on the run parameter and is assigned a unique index number.
 (R1=0, Vos=1, R2=2, ...
 V2=7, VIN=8) The unique number corresponds to the bit position of the run parameter.
 Bit 0 corresponds to the minimum value and bit 1 corresponds to the maximum value.
 Calculating all possible permutations of maximum and minimum values for each component, we get 2**9 = 512 possible combinations.
 This maps into a 9 bit binary number, which is the run parameter.
-- The .step param run command was added to the netlist.
+* The .step param run command was added to the netlist.
 It starts at -1 which it's the nominal value simulation, then 0 which corresponds to the minimum value for each component, then it makes all combinations of minimum and maximum values until 511, which is the simulation with all maximum values.
-- A default value for the run parameter was added.
+* A default value for the run parameter was added.
 This is useful if the .step param run is commented out.
-- The R1 tolerance is different from the other resistors.
+* The R1 tolerance is different from the other resistors.
 This is because the tolerance was explicitly set for R1.
-- The wc() function is added to the circuit.
+* The wc() function is added to the circuit.
 This function is used to calculate the worst case value for each component, given a tolerance value and its respective index.
-- The wc1() function is added to the circuit.
+* The wc1() function is added to the circuit.
 This function is used to calculate the worst case value for each component, given a minimum and maximum value and its respective index.

-### LTSteps.py ###
+### ltsteps

 This module defines a class that can be used to parse LTSpice log files where the information about .STEP information is written.
 There are two possible usages of this module, either programmatically by importing the module and then